18F/handbook/_pages/welcome-to-TTS/classes/benefits.md

 ### Submitting benefit forms

-Email [CPC.Benefits-Retirement@gsa.gov](mailto:CPC.Benefits-Retirement@gsa.gov) to submit your [benefits forms](https://github.com/18F/onboarding-documents/blob/master/Forms/gsa-onboarding-forms.md#sf-2809---health-benefits-election-form).
+Email [CPC.employeedocuments@gsa.gov](mailto:CPC.employeedocuments@gsa.gov) to submit your [benefits forms](https://github.com/18F/onboarding-documents/blob/master/Forms/gsa-onboarding-forms.md#sf-2809---health-benefits-election-form).

 When filling out your benefit forms, you can use digital signatures on enrollment forms, including a copied-and-pasted version of your handwritten signature.
 The only benefit documents that **cannot be submitted** with digital signatures are [beneficiary forms](https://github.com/18F/onboarding-documents/blob/master/Forms/gsa-onboarding-forms.md#part).